-Visit by donors James and Margaret Lancaster to meet Professor Elijah Behr and his research group.
+Visit in December 2019 by donors James and Margaret Lancaster to meet Professor Elijah Behr and his research group.
 Back row L-R: Dr Xinkai Wang, Sabrina Smith, Dr Chiara Scrocco, Dr Yanushi Wijeyeratne, Dr Chris Miles.
 Front row: L-R: Prof Elijah Behr, Prof Jenny Higham, Margaret Lancaster, James Lancaster.

 This new series of articles will profile the stories behind major donations received by the University and their impact on research and education.
 This second edition focuses on work funded by James and Margaret Lancaster.

 Sudden death due to cardiac arrest is a hidden killer, with more than twelve adults under the age of 35 dying every week, often without warning.